Masters degree scholarships 2025

 - Disadvantaged bursaries - given to encourage students from all backgrounds to pursue further study, regardless of their personal circumstances.

-- Alumni discounts - many UK universities offer a tuition fee discount of 10%-15% to their own students who progress to postgraduate study.
+- Alumni discounts - many UK universities offer tuition fee discounts of 10% to 15% to their own students who progress to postgraduate study.
+For instance, the University of Birmingham is offering a £2,000 tuition fee waiver to up to 300 returning undergraduates in 2025/26.

 - Graduate Teaching Assistantship (GTA) - students looking to find PhD funding and acquire hands-on teaching experience can complete a GTA with their university.
 Alongside researching and writing your thesis, you'll receive fee waivers in return for providing pastoral support and teaching duties to undergraduate students.